rschristopher/rschristopher.github.io/src/criticisms/why-is-it-not-worth-more.md

  except its supply is theoretically infinite, and through the
  Cantillon effect
- Fiat has obscured if not broken price signals in every market.
+ fiat has obscured if not broken price signals in every market.

 Bitcoin *-- if it is true --* will send a clear